-Running an effective advocacy campaign takes skill and planning here are five tips to run a winning advocacy campaign:
+Running an effective advocacy campaign takes skill and planning.
+No matter how big or how small your effort is, having some basic structure can make a huge difference in your assets and results.
+Here are fifteen tips to run a winning advocacy campaign:

 Legislative Advocacy 101, It's Time to Take a Stand

 Legislative Advocacy 101:Legislative Advocacy is important because there comes a time in everyone’s life when they have to take a stand.
 While this moment is always more dramatic in the movies, it’s possible that you’ve come to this realization regarding a particular policy or issue in your locality.
 And if you’ve decided that you want to make a change in policy and advocate for your issue in your local legislature, it’s time for a little Legislative Advocacy 101.
 While the list below is far from comprehensive, it’s a general outline of the process to help get you started with legislative advocacy.